 Since our very beginning in 1929, Foster & McGarvey has been serving families regardless of where the death has occurred or where the final burial takes place, setting us apart from other funeral providers.
 Our size and fleet of funeral cars enables us to travel extensive distances to receive a loved one from a place of death and/or escort the deceased and the family to the final resting place.

 Whenever possible, we strive to handle all of the arrangements ourselves to avoid incurring additional charges from a third-party funeral home.
-Such options may include, but are not limited to, using one of our own coach buses (click here to see a picture).
-Specifically designed to accommodate approximately 40 - 46 passengers, these buses offer climate control, a restroom and kitchenette facilities, as well as on-board audio-visual services for the complete comfort of those travelling.
+Such options may include, but are not limited to, using our own coach bus (click here to see a picture).
+Specifically designed to accommodate approximately 40 - 46 passengers, this bus offer climate control, a restroom and kitchenette facilities, as well as on-board audio-visual services for the complete comfort of those travelling.
 In addition, they have a dedicated space for the casket separate from the passenger cabin and similar to a regular funeral hearse where the casket can repose in dignity en route to the final resting place.

 We also have extensive experience with transportation to international locations.
 Our people are in regular contact with funeral directors throughout North and South America, Europe, Africa and Asia, as well as the respective embassies and airlines that serve those areas.
 You can trust Foster & McGarvey to handle all the necessary arrangements with the highest level of care and professionalism.

 What happens if someone close to me dies away from home?

 Once the death has occurred or is expected, call Foster & McGarvey (contact us).
 One of our Funeral Directors will make the necessary arrangements to receive your loved one, relieving your family of the burden of dealing with unfamiliar people, places and related issues.